-Atropine drops are medicated prescription eye drops containing an antimuscarinic agent, which widens (dilates) the pupil, relaxing the eye muscles.
-In low doses, it has been shown to slow down the development of myopia.
+Atropine eye drops are medicated prescription eye drops containing an antimuscarinic agent, which widens (dilates) the pupil, relaxing the eye muscles.
+In low doses, it has been shown to slow down the worsening of myopia.

 How Does Atropine Therapy Work?

-Atropine drops are administered in the eye in the conjunctival sac.
-This is the area behind the lower eyelid that allows for movement of the eyeball and eyelids.
-Atropine drops dilate the pupil, which temporarily stops the eye from focusing and allows this function to relax.
+Atropine drops are administered in the eye and dilate the pupil, which temporarily stops the eye from focusing and allows this function to relax.

 Typically, atropine drops involves just 1 drop in each eye, but exact instructions for your specific case will be given by Dr. Erin Pitts and the helpful staff at Cypress Vision Therapy.